weygoldt/deep_peak_sieve/README.md

 # Deep Peak Sieve

-Deep Peak Sieve is a peak detector for 1D signals on steroids.
+Deep Peak Sieve is a peak detector for 1D signals (on steroids 💊).

-## Overview
+## Overview 🔎

 The goal of this project is to provide a peak detection algorithm that is robust to noise and can be used in a variety of applications.
 The goal of this project is to achieve the accuracy of supervised deep learning while purposely working against missing interesting events due to biased training data.